BUILDING SITE SURVEY AND SET OUT

 truncated prism of which the area is 5 × 5 metres and the

-height of the prisms is to be the mean of the four corner heights.
+height of the prisms is approximated to the mean of the four corner heights.

 Therefore for the volume of the prism F